momeara/wetlab_database/README.md

     rails server

-Then nagigate to the url locally that it says it is served on e.g. `http://localhost:3000`
+Then navigate to the url locally that it says it is served on e.g. `http://localhost:3000`